-I design a yearly event calendar, plan and co-ordinate events and competitions that ensure we raise funds for critical school equipment and resource purchases, encourage community building and raise the profile of our school in the local community.
+I map out a yearly event calendar, plan and co-ordinate events and competitions that ensure we raise funds for critical school equipment and resource purchases, encourage community building and raise the profile of our school in the local community.

 They’re thinking – You probably just run the money from selling those raffle tickets to the bank right?